sandhya-2/FlickGallery/README.md

 # Testing
 Unit tests for success and failure situations.
 Mocked responses using MockNetworkManager.
 Testing the Network Manager to ensure the network API call are run, and the data is received as expected with possible use cases.
-Added Tests for PhotoViewModel to ensure the business logic and functions are working as expected.
+PhotoViewModelTests are added to ensure the business logic and functions are working as expected.

 ## Installation